openUC2/device-portal/README.md

 Then you may need to move the device-portal binary into a directory in your system path, or you can just run the device-portal binary in your current directory (in which case you should replace `device-portal` with `./device-portal` in the commands listed below).

-Once you have device-portal, you should run it as follows on a Raspberry Pi:
+Once you have device-portal, you can run it as follows on a Raspberry Pi:
 ```
-device-portal
+./device-portal
 ```

 Then you can view the landing page at http://localhost:3000 .
-Note that if you are running it on a computer other than the Raspberry Pi with the standard PlanktoScope software distribution, then you will need to set some environment variables (see below) to non-default values.
+Note that if you are running it on a computer other than the Raspberry Pi with the standard PlanktoScope OS, then you will need to set some environment variables (see below) to non-default values.

 ### Development